Asabeneh/30-Days-Of-JavaScript/20_Day_Writing_clean_codes/20_day_writing_clean_codes.md

 #### Conditional

- We say if, if else, if else if else, switch and ternary operators in previous challenges.
+ We see if, if else, if else if else, switch and ternary operators in previous challenges.

  ```js
  // syntax